oxygen-dioxide/OpenUtau-Wiki/Phonemizers.md

 ## KO CVC (Korean CVC)
 This is a program to modify existing oto.ini file for use in OpenUtau (made by myself)
 └> https://app.box.com/s/t973p0rznirqg0naa04436p8re0ktfyy
-You write lyrics in Romaji and Hangeul
-automatically insert VC between the CV and CV.
+You can write lyrics in Romaji and Hangul, and the phonemizer will automatically insert VCs between each CV.
 ![kr cvc](https://i.imgur.com/6w87k41.png)
 you can write final consonant(`n`, `m`, `ng`, `l`, `k`, `p`, `t`),
 but you should write the vowel of preNote in front of final consonant without spaces (ex. `an(안)`, `im(임)`, `ung(웅)`, `el(엘)`, `ok(옥)`, `eup(읍)`, `eot(엇)`).